By Lisa Brown

 In some instances, you may get multiple offers, and it leads to the stress of choosing the best one for you.

-It like when you are looking for the best APA literature review, and you find numerous services, how do you know which one to pick especially with limited time and money to spend?
+How do you know which one to pick, especially with limited time and money to spend?

 To help you overcome this dilemma, we will outline to you the essentials of a good literary agent.
 It may seem simple, but in reality, it is a tight position to be in.